 Most investors, including many accredited investors, can’t afford to buy entire properties of this size while still remaining diversified.
 Real estate crowdfunding allows accredited investors to do just that.

-Fundrise is another real estate crowdfunding site that requires you to be an accredited investor to invest.
-You will need a minimum of $500 to start using Fundrise, but in the real estate world, that’s a super low minimum investment.
+Fundrise is another real estate investing site that requires you to be an accredited investor to invest.
+You will need a minimum of $10 to start using Fundrise Pro, but in the real estate world, that’s a super low minimum investment.

 You can choose from one of Fundrise’s four portfolios.
 The Starter Portfolio is built for beginner investors, while the other three are for more advanced investors.